Foreskin: Retraction

-During the first years of life, the inner foreskin is fused to the glans making them hard to manually separate.
+From birth to the first years of life, the inner foreskin is fused to the glans making them hard to manually separate.
 At that time, forced retraction can cause pain or microtearing and is thus not recommended.
-The two surfaces may begin to separate from early childhood, but complete separation and retraction is a process that normally occurs over time.
-The phenomenon of non retractile or tight foreskin in childhood, sometimes referred to as physiologic phimosis, may completely resolve before, during or even after puberty.
+The foreskin gradually separates from the glans from accumulation of smegma and periodic erections.
+The phenomenon of nonretractile or tight foreskin in childhood, sometimes referred to as physiologic phimosis, may completely resolve before, during or even after puberty.
+90% of 3-year-old boys experience some level of foreskin retraction, although 63% of penises at this age retain some level of adhesion between the foreskin and glans.
+The reduction of adhesion typically occurs gradually throughout childhood, with younger boys often experiencing adhesions extending to the regions of the glans closer to the urinary meatus; older boys typically experience only isolated thread-like bands.
+92% of 6-year-old boys, 99% of 16-year-old boys, and nearly 100% of adult males can retract their foreskin; persistent inability to retract the foreskin is known as phimosis.
+Most boys lose all adhesions between the foreskin and glans by the age of 10-11, but it is not uncommon for adhesions to continue to exist until 14-15.

 When the foreskin starts to become retractile, a pediatrician can recommend careful retraction at home and rinsing with water during bath.
 Mild soap may be used, but can be avoided, if it causes irritation.
 If full retraction is hard to achieve, the child may only wash the exposed area of the glans.
 Since there is no specific age when non-retractile foreskin begins to resolve, the time of foreskin retraction can vary considerably among children.

 During puberty, as the male begins to sexually mature, foreskin retractability gradually increases allowing more comfortable exposure of the glans when needed.
 Gentle washing under the foreskin during shower and maintaining good genital hygiene is sufficient to prevent smegma buildup.
 Smegma is an oily secretion in the genitals of both sexes that maintains the moist texture of the mucosal surfaces and prevents friction.
-In boys, it helps resolve the natural adhension of the glans and inner prepuce.
-By the end of puberty, most boys have a fully retractable foreskin.
+In boys, it helps resolve the natural adhension of the glans and inner prepuce and typically increases in frequency around the ages of 12 to 13.